richard-sebos/articles/Aide/AID-004/Article-4-Stealth-Deployment-DRAFT.md

 - the next step would do the same with  the AIDE service.
 - remember AIDE is not about keep attackers out, it is about finding them if they are there
 - AIDE will have a better chance of catching them if they don't know it is there
+- security through obscurity is not a security strategy but obscurity as a supplemental layer is a different conversation entirely.
 ---

 ## 🧭 Table of Contents